provenance-io/kong-jwt-wallet/README.md

 # kong-wallet-jwt

 Adds an extra layer of security and functions as a RBAC authority.
-This plugin will verify a user signed JWT in the `Authorization` header.
+This plugin will verify a user signed JWT as a Bearer token in the `Authorization` header.
 The plugin will also function as a RBAC authority and inject a `x-wallet-access` header into the request containing delegated access rights assigned to the wallet that signed the JWT.
 These rights are pulled from a running instance of the RBAC service.